In Reality: A New Worldview Just for You

 I will continue to do research on these and many other topics.
 My main hope is that you’ve enjoyed reading this as much as I’ve enjoyed researching and writing it.
 My second hope is that someone will want to help turn this into something much bigger.

 If you learn to look at the world this way, I think you’ll find it’s a little more complicated than you thought before.
 And that might help the next generation of problem solvers make the world a better place.

 My thanks to: Kevin Dick, Rob Siegel, Scott Sumner, Kevin Erdmann, Satish Luintel, and Mike.

-If you want to contact me because you have corrections, can fill gaps in my knowledge, want to show me evidence or analysis, or you would like to discuss taking this work to the wider world, please email me (david at dsiegel dot com).
+If you want to contact me because you have corrections, can fill gaps in my knowledge, want to show me evidence or analysis, or you would like to discuss taking this work to the wider world, or join our small team of research volunteers, please email me (david at dsiegel dot com).
 If you have suggestions for topics, I won’t be able to answer them.
-If you disagree with me, that’s really not the point of this — the point is to give you links to data and analysis, so you can look at new evidence before you decide.
+If you disagree with me, that’s really not the point.
+The point is to give you links to data and analysis, so you can look at new evidence and learn.
 Did you?